 You get a solid black box with Itsfitlab branding on the front with the accessories and monitors neatly laid out among some protective suede foam on the inside.
 It is understated but nicely done and no complaints considering this is a small boutique firm with more limited project costs.
-Everything seems and was well protected for shipping purposes.
+Everything seemed and was well protected for shipping purposes.

 The accessory line-up is fine, brand-consistent, and competitive with other more established CIEM providers.
 You get a very sturdy metal screw-lid carry case, (branded how you like) with a matching black suede inner fabric coating, the stock cable, drivers, a softer carry pouch, some marketing and warranty materials, branded cleaning cloth, and brush.

 The Fusion design is just stunning with a capital ‘S’.
 It is probably one of the most intricate and inventive designs I have witnessed to date in all my custom monitor reviews.
 I have had more premium materials from the likes of JH Audio, but, this is unique.

 Actual Fish Models